impredicative/irc-rss-feed-bot/README.md

 # irc-rss-feed-bot
-**irc-rss-feed-bot** is an IRC based RSS, Atom, JSON, and HTML feed posting bot implemented in Python 3.7.
+**irc-rss-feed-bot** is an IRC based RSS, Atom, HTML, and JSON feed posting bot implemented in Python 3.7.
 It essentially posts the entries of feeds in IRC channels, one entry per message.
 More specifically, it posts the titles and shortened URLs of entries.